williaz/TechRefresher/Core_Spring_Demo.md

 • Which are the limitations of the two proxy-types?

-• What visibility must Spring bean methods have to be proxied using Spring AOP?
+- [x] What visibility must Spring bean methods have to be proxied using Spring AOP?
+- public

 - [x] How many advice types does Spring support.
 Can you name each one?
 What are they used for?
 Which two advices can you use if you would like to try and catch exceptions?
 - @After; return or throw